SERG-Delft/REMLA/rubrics.md

 #### Validation

-**Insufficient:** Even though the essay presents a validation of the solution, it is incomplete.<br/>
+**Insufficient:** Even though the paper presents a validation of the solution, it is incomplete.<br/>
-**Sufficient:**   The essay presents a validation of the solution.
+**Sufficient:**   The paper presents a validation of the solution.
 The limitations of the validation are clearly described.<br/>
-**Good:**         The essay presents a thorough validation of the solution.
+**Good:**         The paper presents a thorough validation of the solution.
 The limitations of the validation are minimal and clearly described.<br/>
-**Excellent:**    The essay presents a thorough validation of the solution using a real-world context.
+**Excellent:**    The paper presents a thorough validation of the solution using a real-world context.
 The limitations of the validation are minimal and clearly described.

 #### Generalizability